Detecting and Rectifying Noisy Labels: A Similarity-based Approach: Introduction

-Real-world datasets contain a notable amount of errors \cite{beyer2020are, northcutt2021pervasive}.
-Previous works \cite{VanAnh, Thang} showed that removing errors from the training set improves the performance of AI models trained on that dataset.
-Automatic error rectification, however, is an underexplored topic.
-In this paper, we present a similarity based approach for error detection and rectification in large scale datasets.
-We provide a theoretical analysis from a similarity perspective, showing why the similarity between the penultimate feature of a mislabeled data point and its true class data points is often larger than that for data points from other classes (Sec.~\ref{theoretical_analysis}).
-Inspired by this observation, we develop simple yet effective similarity-based methods for detecting and rectifying label errors (Sec.~\ref{sec:method}).
-Extensive experiments demonstrate the superiority of our methods across various settings~(Sec.~\ref{sec:result}).
-Furthermore, our methods are \textit{posthoc} and \textit{model-agnostic} \textit{i.e.,} they can be applied to any deep neural network (DNN) architectures without the need for retraining.
+The need for automated tools for improving the quality of supervised learning data is rising as datasets and LLMs are getting larger at an unprecedented speed.
+Previous works \cite{VanAnh, Thang} showed that removing noise from the training set improves the performance of AI models trained on that dataset.
+Automatic label noise rectification, however, is an underexplored topic.
+In this paper, we make the following contributions: \begin{enumerate} \item[(1)] We first provide a theoretical analysis from a similarity perspective, showing why the similarity between the penultimate feature of a mislabeled data point and its true class data points is often larger than that for data points from other classes (Section~\ref{theoretical_analysis}). \item[(2)] Inspired by this observation, we develop a simple yet effective similarity-based approach with two representative methods for detecting and rectifying label noise in large-scale datasets (Section~\ref{sec:method}).
+Our methods are \textit{posthoc} and \textit{model-agnostic}, that is, they can be applied to any DNN architectures. \item[(3)] Extensive experiments demonstrate the superior performance of the proposed methods over gradient-based and confidence-based approaches, across diverse noise scenarios and scales~(Section~\ref{sec:result}). \end{enumerate}